March - October 2024

 Pregnant Figure IV.
 Pregnant Figure 4.
 Brass and sleeve colors.
 From the pregnant series “After death comes life” 3D scanned copy of Maria's body 5 months before full-scale invasion.
 Materials: polyester resin paint with brass metal additives.

 Pregnant Figure IV is cast from the same 3D scan of the artist’s pregnant body that forms the basis of the entire series.
-The scan was taken five months before the full-scale invasion of Ukraine - and only days before Maria’s childbirth.
-The sculpture was first exhibited in New York at One Slider Found an Egg, Blue Like a Hesitant, created only a few months prior to its debut.
+The scan was taken five months before the full-scale invasion of Ukraine – and only days before Maria’s childbirth.
+The sculpture was first exhibited in New York at her solo show “Once Leda Found an Egg – Blue Blue Like a Hyacinth”, created only a few months prior to its debut.

 The decision to give the figure the color of brass and shell casings was deliberate.
-For years the artist’s studio was filled with boxes, buckets, entire heaps of casings brought from different parts of Ukraine.
+For months, while she was creating this series, the artist’s studio was filled with boxes, buckets, entire heaps of casings brought from the battlefields in Ukraine.
 Each time she plunged her hand into a container to collect them, she felt as if she were “reaching into death.”
-Casings are paradoxical objects: they take life, yet in Maria’s work they also protect it, embedded into forms that carry new beginnings.
+Casings are paradoxical objects: they take life, but they also protect it.